 What you’re looking for is the 12-digit string in the

-To convert the 12-digit hexadecimal string to a more conventional MAC address format, break out each pair of digits, like this:
+To convert the 12-digit hexadecimal string to a more conventional MAC address format, break out each pair of digits.

 0x06 0x41 0x69 0x3e 0x30 0x80

-I haven’t been able to get this method to work when connecting to the GoPro with a smartphone–only with a computer.
+I haven’t been able to get method #2 to work when connecting to the GoPro with a smartphone–only with a computer.

 I haven’t tested this method with every GoPro model, and obviously, it’s not going to work for the models that don’t have wifi capabilities.